-The Grenade Range was one of the Seneca Army Depot AOIs identified for further investigation.
-The EE/CA investigation subsequently confirmed the presence of ordnance and explosives (OE) materials or unexploded ordnance (UXO) and OE within the Grenade Range AOI.
-The area is considered to pose some risk to public safety.
+EOD Areas #2 and #3 were two of the Seneca Army Depot AOIs identified for further investigation.
+The Seneca EE/CA investigation subsequently confirmed the presence of ordnance and explosives (OE) materials and unexploded ordnance (UXO) within EOD Area #2 and EOD Area #3 AOIs.
+These areas are considered to pose some risk to public safety.
 A map which shows the location of the AOI investigated is presented in Figure 1.